Brother of star witness in Trump's first impeachment set to be promoted by the Army - KESQ

 Vindman’s Trump-appointed superiors had penned glowing reviews the year prior, according to quotes of the reviews in his complaint.

-The Pentagon’s Inspector General has not yet concluded its investigation into the allegations.
+The Pentagon’s Inspector General has not yet concluded its investigation into the allegations, but Vindman said he hopes that investigation “will lead to accountability for those who retaliated against me for making lawful disclosures of misconduct.”

+Vindman noted that one of those superiors “remains in a senior government position,” referring to Michael Ellis, who was installed as the National Security Agency’s general counsel in the waning days of the Trump administration.

 Vindman’s brother, Alex, retired from the Army last summer following what his attorney described as “a campaign of bullying, intimidation, and retaliation” and reports that his promotion was being held up over concerns about political retaliation by the President and his staff.